LovelK7/PyFloraPots/README.md

 measurements from sensors.

 # measurements.py
-This module is used for reading from files and importing data in the form of Pandas DataFrame
+This module is used for reading data from files and importing it in the form of Pandas DataFrame.

 # plots.py
-This module reads data from measurements.py (pd df) and generated 4 graphs for each sensor value for a particular selected vessel.
+This module reads data from measurements.py (Pandas DataFrame) and generates 4 graphs for each sensor value of a particular selected pot.

 # meteo.py
-This module is a webscrape program for retrieving outdoor air temperature values from the DHMZ website.
+This module is a webscrape program for retrieving outdoor air temperature values from the official Croatian meteorological institution website.

 # user.py
 Using this module, it is possible to change user data.